kneasle/kneasle.github.io/content/projects/bellmetal/index.md

 +++
 title = "Bellmetal"
-description = "[archived] A Rust library for efficiently proving and generating change ringing touches."
+description = "[archived] A Rust library for efficiently proving and generating change ringing touches"

 weight = 200 # 2xx is for archived projects, to keep them at the bottom of the list